HoloFlix/Brickcraft-Brick-Link/README.md

-# The Brickcraft Modding & Development Guide
+# The Brickcraft Modding & Development ReadMe

-This comprehensive guide serves as the definitive source of truth for the Brickcraft prototype, detailing the full extent and limitations of its modding capabilities.
+This readme serves as the definitive source of truth for the Brickcraft prototype, detailing the full extent and limitations of its modding capabilities.

 ## 1. Executive Summary